appcelerator-forks/jasonkneen.crux/readme.md

 ### Why?

 The idea behind **CR**oss-platform **UX** came from a need I had to have a quick way to do cross-platform code in a way that would be easier, consistent and fast for building apps.
-I wanted a simple way to ensure that I could lay out an app, start coding for iOS, and know when I launched in Android it word work without messing around with it.
+I wanted a simple way to ensure that I could lay out an app, start coding for iOS, and know when I launched in Android it would work without messing around with it.
 I also wanted to reduce the amount of code that was creating new views, handling the closing of views etc.

 ### Features